Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - When Device Manager opens, locate your dedicated graphic card and right-click it.

 - Choose Disable from the menu.

-Updating drivers manually is very annoying, so we recommend you to download this driver updater tool to do it automatically.
+Updating drivers manually is annoying, so we recommend you download this driver updater tool to do it automatically.
 Thus, you will prevent file loss and even permanent damage to your computer.

-- Press Windows Key + S and type Power Options.
-Choose Power Options from the menu.
+- Press Windows key + S and type power plan.

 - Click on Change advanced power settings.

-These are few of the most common ways to fix random freezes on Windows 10, so make sure that you try them out, and let us know if our solutions have fixed your problem.
+These are a few of the most common ways to fix random freezes on Windows, so try them out and let us know if our solutions have fixed your problem.